shreyandattagupta430/Day-Zero-Assignment/README.md

 # Day-Zero-Assignment
-This was my Assignment made with association with the day zero Group
+This was my Assignment made with association with the day zero Group with the assistance from alumnis of IIT BHU